Tireg/zsh-macos-command-not-found/README.md

 # ZSH fast command-not-found plugin for OSX

-The purpose of this plugin is to provide a faster alternative to oh-my-zsh / prezto ones, which run multiple useless checks, and run brew command within zshrc.
+The purpose of this plugin is to provide a faster alternative to `oh-my-zsh` / `prezto` one, which runs multiple useless checks, and runs `brew` command within `zshrc`.

-The problem is brew command are really slow (0.5~2s) and causes huge slow to zsh load time.
+The problem is `brew` commands are really slow (0.5~2s) and cause huge zsh slowdown load time.

-This plugin check for brew command-not-found dynamically, when a wrong command has been typed.
+This plugin check for `brew command-not-found` dynamically, when a wrong command has been typed.
 This cause a latency each time a a not found command is typed.
-However, given the huge auto-correction possibility and the syntax highlighting features of zsh, this is something that rarely happens, and which is less disturbing because we can stop it with <ctrl>+<v> easily.
+However, given the great auto-correction and syntax highlighting features of zsh, this is something that rarely happens, and which is less disturbing because we can stop it with <ctrl><v> easily.

 ## Installation